Are CPAP machines noisy?

 Quiet CPAP masks

-There is no need to use a louder mask when many are designed to be quieter!
 Here are some popular masks adapted for less noise:

 Quiet full-face masks:

-• ResMed AirFit F20 – Made with a QuietAir-elbow to reduce noise by 89%, exhaled air leaves 70% gentler.
+• ResMed AirFit F20 – Made with a QuietAir elbow to reduce noise by 89%, exhaled air leaves 70% gentler.

 • ResMed AirFit F30 – Much like the F20, the F30 also uses the QuietAir diffuser to decrease noise.